 1. Assessing the Nature of the Incident

-Establishing Self-Defense as the Primary Context
+Establishing Self-Defense As the Primary Context

 The attorney demonstrated that the client pushed the aggressor only after being attacked first, a key factor in mitigating liability in an alcohol-related assault matter.